qb fix - System Repair

 qb update check # Weekly

-qb fix php # After updates
+qb fix php 8.4 # After updates if Nextcloud is installed

 qb fix python # After updatesBefore Major Changes